 5 Different Types of Pipe Inspection

-However, different buildings have different structures and pipe locations.
-This means that you can’t take a one-size-fits-all approach to assessing and inspecting them.
-Here’s a closer look at the different types of pipe inspection that various contractors use to examine pipe systems.
+Something important to note is that different buildings have different structures and pipe locations.
+You cannot take a one-size-fits-all approach to assessing and inspecting them.
+Here is a close look at the different types of pipe inspection various contractors use to examine pipe systems.

 Visual Inspection: